Jacques Berlinerblau

 MSNBC Columnist

 Jacques Berlinerblau is a professor of Jewish civilization at Georgetown University.
 He has written several books on secularism, including “Secularism: The Basics” (Routledge).
-He has also written about American higher education in “Campus Confidential: How College Works, and Doesn’t, For Professors, Parents and Students” (Melville House).
-With Professor Terrence Johnson, he is a co-author of “Blacks and Jews in America: An Invitation to Dialogue” (Georgetown).
-His current research concentrates on the nexus between literature and comedy on the one side and cultural conflicts on the other.
+He has also written about American higher education in the forthcoming "As Professors Lay Dying."
+With Professor Terrence Johnson, he is a co-author of “Blacks and Jews in America: An Invitation to Dialogue.”
+Another book, "Can We Laugh at That?
+Comedy in a Conflicted Age," will be released in March by University of California Press.

 Jacques Berlinerblau is a professor of Jewish civilization at Georgetown University.
 He has written several books on secularism, including “Secularism: The Basics” (Routledge).
-He has also written about American higher education in “Campus Confidential: How College Works, and Doesn’t, For Professors, Parents and Students” (Melville House).
-With Professor Terrence Johnson, he is a co-author of “Blacks and Jews in America: An Invitation to Dialogue” (Georgetown).
-His current research concentrates on the nexus between literature and comedy on the one side and cultural conflicts on the other.
+He has also written about American higher education in the forthcoming "As Professors Lay Dying."
+With Professor Terrence Johnson, he is a co-author of “Blacks and Jews in America: An Invitation to Dialogue.”
+Another book, "Can We Laugh at That?
+Comedy in a Conflicted Age," will be released in March by University of California Press.

 Latest from Jacques Berlinerblau